SUNRUSE-Junk-Drawer/WalkingSimulator/README.md

 + splats: The number of splats in this bone.
 + transform: The transform applied to the object in Blender.

+## Exporting geometry from Blender

+A Python export script is included for generating "MSG" files.
+To install it:

+- File -> User Preferences -> Add Ons
+- At the bottom, click "Install from File..."
+- Select the "blenderMSG.py" file in the "tools" directory of this repository.
+- Type "MSG" into the search box in the top left corner of the window.
+- Check the tickbox which appears in the top right corner of the "Import-Export: MSG" row.

+This script will export every selected meshs' triangles' locations and vertex colours.
+To use it, go to File -> Export -> MasSplat Geometry (.msg)

+Any modifiers or transforms will be applied before export.
+You should triangulate your meshes before export.
+Y and Z will be automatically swapped.

 ## Exporting navmeshes from Blender

 A Python export script is included for generating "MSN" files.
 To install it: